tpeterke/statement-relay/README.md

 Assumptions
 ===========
 - You already set up a Google Cloud Platform (GCP) account and it is billable.
+- You have created a new project, activated Cloud Functions, Secret Management and Cloud Scheduler APIs.

 Steps to follow
 ===============